JasonWaataja/JWS/README.md

 ### Dependencies
-Both programs require are written in C. You'll need GLib, pkg-config, autotools, and feh as well as gtk for JWS-Config.
-Gettext is a requirenment for JWS and will be in the future for JWS-Config.
+Both programs require are written in C. You'll need GLib, pkg-config, autotools, and feh as well as GTK+ 3 for JWS-Config.
+At least for now, gettext is a requirenment for JWS and will be in the future for JWS-Config.

 On Arch Linux, these can be installed with just `feh`, `base-devel`, `glib2`, and `gtk3`.